 After about a mile of hiking, the Jonathan Run Trail meets up with the Sugar Run Trail.
 If rain has been quite plentiful recently, a short side trip up this trail can take you to Fechter Run Falls.
 To get there, head up the trail just a few hundred yards until you cross a small, rustic wooden bridge over Fechter Run.

 Immediately after crossing the trail, follow the water downstream to your right for about 50 feet to get to the small, but quite striking, Fechter Run Falls.Back on Jonathan Run Trail, continue down the trail just a few minutes further.
-You’ll cross over a sturdy wooden bridge and immediately come to the split-off for Kentuck Trail.
+You’ll cross over a sturdy wooden bridge and immediately come to the split-off for Kentuck Trail, which heads up to the Ohiopyle State Park campground.
 Approximately 100 yards after the trail, you should be able to hear Upper Jonathan Run Falls in the gorge below you.
 This waterfall is not on the Ohiopyle State Park maps.

 While there is a bit of a worn path down to the waterfall, there is no maintained trail.
 If you opt to descend to the waterfall, use caution as the path is quite steep in places.
 Also remember, if you go down a steep hill, you have to come back up it at some point, so make sure that the ascent is within your ability.